 - Predictive data models: utilizing the processed data so they can relay failure predictions.

 An effective predictive maintenance plan greatly benefits assets that are more prone to having a failure due to a specific condition or circumstance.
 This means that the condition is detected and the maintenance is performed just before a breakdown or failure happens.

-Here is a quick look at a few key benefits of predictive maintenance:
+Here is a quick look at a few key benefits:

 - Get Up to 50% reduction in downtime due to unexpected equipment failures

 - Asset failures can be costly and stressful.
 A single hour of downtime can cost millions of dollars in revenue for enterprise businesses.
 Since many issues can be predicted in advance, downtime can be greatly minimized.

 - Get Up to 40% reduction in overall maintenance costs